valancej/documentation/_posts/docker/guide/2015-06-10-getting-started.md

 Next we're going to create a Dockerfile.

-If you're not familiar with Dockerfiles, and you want to spend a little bit of time getting up to speed on Docker, we highly recommend using these resources as a jumping off point.
+If you're not familiar with Dockerfiles, and you want to spend a little bit of time getting up to speed on Docker, we highly recommend using these resources as a jumping-off point.

 - [Docker's Getting Started Guide](https://docs.docker.com/mac/)
 - [Docker Documentation](https://docs.docker.com/)
 - [The Docker Ecosystem](https://blog.codeship.com/understanding-the-docker-ecosystem/)

-Now, if you're ready to get going, we're going to define a simple Dockerfile.
-So, create your file and drop this code in:
+Once you're ready to get going, create an empty Dockerfile and paste this code into it:

 ```bash
 # base on latest ruby base image